francisphn/fergus-technical/README.md

 2. Then, deploy a Firebase project and set up Authentication (including passwordless sign-ins).

 ### Backend
 1. In `appsettings.json` in the root folder, change the database connection string to that of your database.
-Then you're ready to deploy!
 2. Go to your Firebase project and request access to the Firebase Admin SDK.
 You will then be given a json credential file.
 Copy the content into `firebase.json` at the root folder.
 For more information, refer to the *Intialize the SDK* section in [this official documentation](https://firebase.google.com/docs/admin/setup).
-3. Run the API.
+3. Run or deploy the API.
 ### Frontend
 4. Run `npm install` to install all dependencies.
 5. In the `src` folder, create a new `.env` file with the following format.
 Replace with your Firebase credentials.